 \section{Introduction}

-Generalization to unseen data is a key property of a useful model.
-When training and test data are independently and identically distributed~(IID), one way to check generalization is by evaluating the model on a held out subset of the training data or with k-fold cross validation.
-Unfortunately, this setting is often unrealistic because the training scenario is rarely fully representative of the test scenario.
-This has motivated lot of recent research efforts to focus on the robustness of ML models \citep{gulrajani2020search,geirhos2020shortcut,koh2021wilds}.
-Common strategies can be broadly grouped in two categories: The first class of methods aims at aligning specific properties of the model (e.g., invariance, equivariance, monotonicity, etc.) with expertise on the problem of interest \citep{cubuk2019autoaugment, graph_net_molecule, universal_equivariance, alphago}.
-The second category is data focused \citep{groupDRO_ICLR, IRM, krueger2021out, creager2021environment} and leverages variations present in the training data, e.g. by minimizing worst case sub-group performance, to achieve robustness.
+Generalizing to unseen data is crucial to make a model applicable in the real world.
+When training and test data are independently and identically distributed~(IID), we assess the model generalization on a held-out subset of the training data.
+Unfortunately, the training and test scenarios do not entirely overlap in practice.
+This observation has motivated many recent research efforts to focus on the robustness of ML models \citep{gulrajani2020search,geirhos2020shortcut,koh2021wilds}.
+Common strategies can be broadly grouped into two categories.
+The first class of methods aims to align properties of the model (e.g., invariance, equivariance or monotonicity) with expertise in the problem of interest \citep{cubuk2019autoaugment, graph_net_molecule, universal_equivariance, alphago}.
+The second category is data-focused \citep{groupDRO_ICLR, IRM, krueger2021out, creager2021environment}, and leverages variations present in the training data, e.g., some methods minimize the worst-case sub-group performance, to achieve robustness.